kieran-ohara/blog/src/_drafts/2018-06-26-champion-things.md

 ## Enroll people into your way of thinking

-### Make your rationale clear, and progress visible.

 It's not uncommon for people to ask you "I have a glimmer of an idea, will you help me?" - think of all the time's somebody has asked you to build an app!